 The moral of this story is simply that, when properly implemented, the difference between a low level and high level solution is not that significant -in this case, about $200.00 per truck.
 The one-time costs for hardware could be considered as part of the vehicle capital cost, which is amortized over many years.
 Is it worth risking driver or vehicle downtime for the sake of $200.00 on a $75,000.00 vehicle?
 Larger organizations are taking this approach because they understand that they must retain their competitive advantage and they must service their clients effectively.
 Doing so means maintaining optimal fleet efficiency.

 Looking at this another way, the total monthly lease cost on a $650.00 item runs just over $20.00 per month on a 3 year lease.
 Therefore, is it worth $1.00 per day to implement a Gold level solution?

 We think so.

 FQ Wirelsss provides a range of solutions to satisfy any US or Canadian fleet:

-- VisTracks ELD This is a fully certified ELD compliant solution, meeting all rules for Canada, USA and Mexico.
-VisTracks ELD include these primary components:
+- Switchboard ELD This is a fully certified ELD compliant solution, meeting all rules for Canada, USA and Mexico.
+Switchboard ELD include these primary components:

-- The VisTracks ELD app for iOS and Android devices.
+- The Switchboard ELD app for Android devices.
 This is what the driver will use for the ELD on his smartphone or tablet.
-In Canada, only the Android version will be certified.
-In the USA and Mexico, both iOS and Android are available.

-- The VisTracks ECMLink.
+- The Switchboard ECMLink.
 This is a physical piece of hardware that plugs directly into the vehicle engine interface.
-It is being provided at a special one-time price of $99.95.
+It is being provided at a special one-time price of $199.95.

-- The VisTracks ELD WebApp.
+- The Switchboard ELD WebApp.
 This is the cloud-based web portal that manager’s and supervisors will use to manage their drivers